 - A completed EDI questionnaire.

 [1] This includes methodologies/skillsets which may be relevant to emerging zoonoses broadly in the context of the three priority areas.
+Please note if you are working on antimicrobial resistance (AMR), your project may be better suited to the Canadian Antimicrobial Resistance Network (CAN-AMR-Net) One Health training platform.

 Eligibility and expectations for mentors of trainees undertaking research scholarships and internships